MicrocontrollersDev/Alternatives/SkyblockAddons.md

 ## yes

 Reasoning: SBA has not recieved a new update in over a year and is locked behind a paywall, only given to donators.
 It has come to the point where SBA 1.5 has very few important features that haven't been replaced/outshined by other mods, and the same is mostly true with the 1.6 betas.
 The mod has begun to feel like a cash grab in which no development is made but people only buy for its well known name.
 Therefore, I plan to make an alternatives list to help prevent people for paying for something that doesn't recieve updates.
-This will be split into two sections, one for 1.6 features, and one for 1.5 features (for those who want to completely remove SBA).
+This will be split into two sections, one for 1.6 features, and one for 1.5 features (for those who want to completely remove SBA - note: many of these features simply won't have alternatives).

 - **"Minion Cannot Reach" Warning**
 - **Allow Locking Slots** neu